andraugust/andraugust.github.io/statmech.md

 $$

-Frozen indeed.

-This same line of reasoning can be used to understand why I haven't considered electronic energy levels in any of these calculations: the energy gap between the ground-state and first excited state of the hydrogen electron is about $$10\ \text{eV}$$, which is far beyond what room temperature thermal energy is likely to provide.
+This same line of reasoning can be used to understand why I haven't considered electronic energy levels in any of these calculations: the energy gap between the ground-state and first excited state of the hydrogen electron, for example, is about $$10\ \text{eV}$$, which is far beyond what room temperature thermal energy is likely to provide.

 ## Exchanging More Than Energy